Current Mortgage Rates by Credit Score | 2025

 Verify your home buying eligibility.
 Start here

-“Risk-based pricing occurs when lenders offer different consumers different interest rates or other loan terms, based on the estimated risk that the consumers will fail to pay back their loans.
+Conventional mortgage loans are subject to “risk-based pricing,” which factors your credit score into your rate and fees.
+The Consumer Financial Protection Bureau (CFPB) defines risk-based pricing as offering different interest rates or loan terms based on the estimated risk that consumers will fail to pay back their loans.

 Other factors that affect your mortgage rate